On the statistics of random-to-top shuffles: Abstract

 \section{Abstract}

-We prove limit theorems for the number of fixed points, descents, and inversions of iterated random-to-top shuffles in two limiting cases.
-Our proofs are analytical and rely on novel combinatorial decompositions of each statistic into randomly indexed statistics of uniformly random permutations.
-New combinatorial proofs of the expected number of fixed points and inversions are given.
-Our results answer questions of Diaconis, Fulman, and Pehlivan.
+We prove limit theorems for the number of fixed points, descents, and inversions of iterated random-to-top shuffles in two asymptotic regimes.
+Our proofs are analytic, and they utilize new combinatorial decompositions that represent each statistic as a randomly indexed statistic of a uniformly random permutation.
+This perspective gives new combinatorial proofs of the expected number of fixed points and inversions.
+In particular, we solve an open problem of Pehlivan on fixed points, and we answer a question of Diaconis and Fulman on inversions.